-Ireland has been preparing for Brexit for a long time.
-We are ready for what is ahead.
-All Departments and Agencies have been charged with making Brexit a priority, with strong co-ordination at key levels across Government.
+As Minister for Foreign Affairs and Trade with special responsibility for Brexit, Minister Coveney has responsibility for coordinating the whole-of-Government response to Brexit.
+In this capacity, Minister Coveney is working closely with his colleagues across Government, with all Departments and Agencies charged with making Brexit a priority.
 To read more about the Government’s preparations on Brexit, check out this dedicated section on the Government’s News Site.
 There you can sign up to receive regular email updates on the latest Government developments regarding Brexit.

 Ahead of the commencement of the Article 50 negotiations on 19 June, the Government publishedy a comprehensive document on Ireland and the negotiations on the UK’s withdrawal from the European Union under Article 50 of the Treaty on European Union.
 This document reflects the findings and outcomes of the extensive preparatory work and consultations undertaken to date and demonstrates how these will be brought to bear in Ireland’s approach to the negotiations in the weeks and months ahead.

 The Department of Finance has been assessing and preparing for the impact of Brexit since well before the referendum on 23 June 2016, with this work now intensified.
 The primary areas for the Department of Finance relate to the economic and financial sector implications stemming from Brexit.
-This work is being undertaken within the whole-of-Government framework established by the Taoiseach and will be an important input to ensuring Ireland’s interests are protected throughout the negotiation process and in terms of minimising any adverse impacts on our economy.
+This work is being undertaken within the whole-of-Government framework coordinated by the Department of Foreign Affairs and is an important input to ensuring Ireland’s interests are protected throughout the negotiation process and in terms of minimising any adverse impacts on our economy.

 Internally the Department of Finance undertakes rolling analysis which focusses on the key policy issues arising for the Department: